How governance appointments are made

 Diversity is about the recognition and valuing of difference in its broadest sense.
 It is about creating a working culture and practices that recognise, respect, value and harness difference for the benefit of the organisation and the individual.

-At appropriate stages in the selection, appointment and election processes, candidates will be invited to familiarise themselves with the Trust's Equality and Diversity Policy, outlined in Appendix A to the Handbook.
+At appropriate stages in the selection, appointment and election processes, candidates will be invited to familiarise themselves with the Trust's Equality and Diversity Policy, outlined in Appendix A of the handbook.
 The policy, which has been written for the purpose of internal staff processes, applies equally to all governance appointments.